HarvardMapCollection/tutorials-share/content/posts/city-fictions/index.md

 At the library, supporting a hand-drawn mapping assignment for an English class helped us learn ways of introducing useful GIS and data mapping competencies, even when a main learning objective wasn't mastering GIS software.

-While some students did experiment with GIS tools to create their maps, like [this StoryMap](https://storymaps.arcgis.com/stories/29f325491029422290d8e014f2929862) interrogating the complexities of leisure and safety in the experience of nightlife for women, or [this project](http://jesseng.com/london-maps/) using data [extracted from Open Street Map](https://mapping.share.library.harvard.edu/blog/2021/extract-osm-data/) and censuses to explore a city's cultural life, most of the projects were completed using paper alone.
+While some students did experiment with GIS tools to create their maps, like [this StoryMap](https://storymaps.arcgis.com/stories/29f325491029422290d8e014f2929862) interrogating the complexities of leisure and safety in the experience of nightlife for women, or [this project](http://jesseng.com/london-maps/) using crowd-sourced data from Open Street Map and censuses to explore a city's cultural life, most of the projects were completed using paper alone.
 In this post, we will share some of the spatial skills leveraged, as well as highlight some great student projects.

 ## Class context